 CBDfx Terpenes Vape Pens are disposable vapes filled with 50 mg of full spectrum cannabidiol and flavored with real terpenes.
 Terpenes are organic compounds found in plants that give each hemp strain its own unique flavor and character.
 CBDfx Terpenes Vape Pens come in four natural strain-specific varieties.

-CBD oil is also referred to as hemp oil and has been traditionally used as an oral tincture.
+CBD oil, not to be confused with hemp seed oil, has been traditionally used as an oral tincture.
 It usually contains MCT oil (derived from coconuts) and is not suitable for inhalation!
 Studies have shown that inhaling oil like that can pose serious health risks like lipoid pneumonia.

 Unlike CBD vape juice, CBD tinctures are strictly for ingestion.
 Unfortunately many of them do not have proper warning labels and are sold in e-juice style dropper bottles.

 There’s an important distinction to make between CBD oil tinctures and CBD oil made for inhalation.
 CBD oral tinctures are oil-based whereas CBD vape oil is not.
 Now let’s take a look at the types of CBD oil that are suitable for vaping.